What is a MarTech Stack?

 Data-driven analysis

 Special analysis tools collect data and measure the success of digital marketing measures.
-Marketing departments can therefore adapt their activities based on data and thus increase the return on investment.
+Marketing departments can therefore adapt their activities with the help of data and thus bring about an increase in the return on investment.

-Interested?
-I look forward to your questions and exciting conversations about MarTech-Stack!
+I look forward to your questions and exciting conversations.